Inference on the structure of gene regulatory networks: Mathematical background and setup

 \subsection{Introduction of related mathematical assumptions}

 In the following, we introduce some necessary mathematics for understanding the problem of inferring GRN structures.
 We also introduce four mathematical assumptions that will be used in certain scenarios.
 Under these assumptions, the underlying GRN is simple enough, or the experimental data are regular enough, so that they follow certain mathematical models.
-In Section \ref{main}, we will introduce under different assumptions, what GRN structures can be inferred from experimental data.
-Nevertheless, all assumptions are more or less unrealistic in biology.
+Nevertheless, all assumptions are more or less unrealistic in biology, especially the assumption that the GRN has no directed cycle.
 We will discuss concerns about these assumptions in Subsection \ref{ca}.

-Four assumption are used in certain scenarios: (1) \textbf{Path Blocking (PB)}: the intervention on one gene has no effect on another gene (or a phenotype), if and only if other intervened genes block all paths; (2) \textbf{Directed Acyclic Graph (DAG)}: the GRN can be described by a directed graph without cycles; (3) \textbf{Markov and Faithful (MF)}: the distribution of gene expression properly reflects the underlying DAG through conditional independence relations; (4) \textbf{Linear System (LS)}: the gene expression (and possibly phenotype) time series data satisfy a linear ODE system.
+Four assumptions are used in certain scenarios: (1) \textbf{Path Blocking (PB)}: the intervention on one gene has no effect on another gene (or a phenotype), if and only if other intervened genes have already blocked all paths; (2) \textbf{Directed Acyclic Graph (DAG)}: the GRN can be described by a directed graph without cycles; (3) \textbf{Markov and Faithful (MF)}: the distribution of gene expression properly reflects the underlying DAG through conditional independence relations; (4) \textbf{Linear System (LS)}: the gene expression (and possibly phenotype) time series data satisfy a linear ODE system.
 Most contents of this section, except the path blocking property, are from standard textbooks \cite{G173,PMJ,Murray}.
-Readers can remember the names of these assumptions and skip the rest of this section, if they are not interested in mathematical details.
+If not interested in mathematical details, readers can remember the names of these assumptions and skip the rest of this section.